 The Company has not adopted a policy regarding director term limits, director retirement or Board renewal.
 Since the Company completed its Qualifying Transaction in May of 2011, the composition of the Board has changed over time.
 As a result of these changes, there has been a natural evolution and renewal in the composition of the Board over time.
-As explained in greater detail previously in this Information Circular (see Matter #1 - Election of Directors), WISCO currently has the right to designate two individuals as nominees to the Board of Directors.
+As explained in greater detail previously in this Information Circular (see "Matter #2 - Election of Directors"), WISCO currently has the right to designate one individual as nominee to the Board of Directors.

-With respect to the current members Board, all of whom are nominated for re-election at the Meeting, three directors have served since the Company completed its Qualifying Transaction in May 2011, and the other five directors joined the Board in September 2011, September 2014, June 2019 and September 2019.
+With respect to the current members Board, seven of whom are nominated for re-election at the Meeting, three directors have served since the Company completed its Qualifying Transaction in May 2011, and the other four directors joined the Board in September 2011, June 2019, September 2019 and November 2020.